Chemical Engineering and Biotechnology

 Admissions Assessment

-You must be registered in advance (separately to your UCAS application) to take the assessment – the registration deadline is 29 September 2023.
-Your assessment centre must register you for the pre-interview assessment; you’re not able to register yourself.
-See the written assessments page for information about assessment centres and registration.
+You must be registered in advance (separately to your UCAS application) to take the test – the online registration deadline is 16 September 2024.